paolotiu/mvc_example/README.md

 #### MVC

-Each compenent of the framwork can be found in the `src` folder.
+Each compenent of the MVC framework can be found in the `src` folder.

 #### OOP

-Typescript and Javascript has the classes, but most typescript/javascript takes on a more functional apporach.
+Typescript and Javascript has classes, but most typescript/javascript apps take on a more functional approach.
 As for this app I leaned more on the OOP paradigm to fit the specifications.

 #### Singleton

-I exported a class instance in my model, routes, and controller files because this is the easiest and mosst straightforward way of implementing a singleton for typescript.
+I exported a class instance in my model, routes, and controller files because this is the easiest and most straightforward way of implementing a singleton for typescript.

 ## Setup